prajotsurey/fullstack-twitter-clone/README.md

 ## Features

+1. Register User
-1. Login
+2. Login
-2. Create, bookmark and like tweets
+3. Create, bookmark and like tweets
-3. Deploy backend and frontend

-### WIP

-* Register user
-* Follow users
-* Logout
+3. Logout